SchlossLab/Doherty_CDprediction_mBio_2017/submission/Doherty_CDprediciton_mBio_2017_finaldraft.md

 differences in the baseline microbiota that could serve as potential biomarkers for successful UST treatment.
-We compared the baseline microbiota of all 306 subjects who provided a baseline sample based on treatment group and treatment outcome 6 weeks after induction.
+We compared the baseline microbiota of all 306 subjects who provided a baseline sample based on treatment group and treatment outcome 6 weeks after induction to asses diversity measures (Table 2).
 There was no significant difference in diversity based on response 6 weeks after induction, however the baseline *β*-diversity was significantly different by response (p = 0.018).
 No phyla were significantly different by treatment and response (Fig. S1) and no OTUs were significantly different based on UST response or among subjects receiving placebo for induction, regardless of response and remission status.

 Subjects in remission 6 weeks after induction with UST had significantly higher baseline *α*-diversity based on the inverse Simpson diversity